MaxNiia/nvim/README.md

 Initialize git repository in `.config` or initialize somewhere else and require `init.lua`.

-To auto install packages run `init.sh`.
+To auto install packages managers run `init.sh`.

+Plugins will auto install and kept updated by lazy.

 ## WSL
 If using wsl the windows clipboard has to be installed in order to yank